aashish4533/BloomBook/frontend/src/COMMUNITIES_AND_CHAT_IMPLEMENTATION.md

-# 🌐 BookOra - Communities & Chat System Implementation
+# 🌐 BookBloom - Communities & Chat System Implementation

 ## ✅ STATUS: INITIAL COMPONENTS CREATED

-This document tracks the implementation of the major expansion to BookOra including Communities, Chat Systems, Announcements, and About pages.
+This document tracks the implementation of the major expansion to BookBloom including Communities, Chat Systems, Announcements, and About pages.

 ---